Max Meldrum: On women artists

 Though women were amongst his followers, with one, Clarice Beckett, whom he held in high regard, Meldrum in criticizing Nora Heysen's winning the 1938 Archibald Prize, proclaimed:

-The following year, he won the Archibald prize himself, and again in 1940.

 Personal life

 While living in France, he married Jeanne Eugenie Nitsch, a singer with the Opéra-Comique.
-Meldrum and his wife returned to Australia in 1931.
+Meldrum and his wife returned to Australia on board the cargo liner Éridan in 1931.

 Death

 Meldrum died on 6 June 1955 in Kew, Victoria, aged 79.